weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 ## OpenAI API key

-The Generative OpenAI module requires an `OpenAI API key`.
+`generative-openai` requires an `OpenAI API key` to perform the generation task.

 :::tip
-You can request an OpenAI API key at [openai.com/api](https://openai.com/api/).
+You can request an `OpenAI API key` at [openai.com/api](https://openai.com/api/).
 :::

 ### Providing the key to Weaviate

-You can provide your OpenAI API key in two ways:
+You can provide your `OpenAI API key` in two ways:

 1. During **configuration** of your docker instance, by adding `OPENAI_APIKEY` under `environment` to your `docker-compose` file, like this: